enricllagostera/ponte/process/technical_design.md

 In terms of operation, I'm doing most things from the `main.js` process.
 I hardcoded a repo (`enricllagostera/sample_webgame_repo`) for now and I'm mostly just sending data to the GUI for testing.
 There is no actual two-way communication for now.

+## QDPX format notes

+- The order of elements in the XML file needs to follow the XSD schema.
+- GUIDs being lower or uppercase seems to be irrelevant.

 ## Source files per commit

 1. [x] Raw log (source/text): a readable version of the full commit log data;